byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

     $ rosrun rosserial_python serial_node.py _port:=/dev/ttyS1 _baud:=115200
 ```

-This application forwards your MBED messages to rest of ROS.
+This will forward your MBED messages to rest of ROS.

-Run in next tab to see communication on "mbed_device" topic:
+To view communication on "mbed_device" topic open new termina and run:
 ```bash
     $ rostopic echo mbed_device
 ```